BpCampos/BpCampos/README.md

 ### Hi there 👋 I'm [Bruno Campos](https://portfolio-brunocampos.vercel.app/)

-As a recent graduate of a full stack coding bootcamp, I am eager to jumpstart my career as a junior full stack developer.
+As a Full Stack developer, I am eager to jumpstart my career as a junior full stack developer.
 With a passion for technology and a strong foundation in web development, I am confident in my ability to contribute to a dynamic and collaborative team.
 While I may not have professional experience yet, I am motivated, adaptable, and excited to take on new challenges and